 Highlights ~ Projects and Exhibits

-Women in Black: Sponsored by the Connecticut Bar Foundation, this two-part series features a total of 118 portraits of the women judges of Connecticut.
-Originally shown at the State Capitol in 2007 and 2018, the portraits are now displayed at the University of Connecticut Law School (Starr Reading Room) and Quinnipiac University Law School.
+Women in Black: The Changing Face of the Connecticut Judiciary, exhibits in 2007 and 2018 at the Hartford State Capitol.
+Sponsored by the Connecticut Bar Foundation, this two-part series features a total of 118 portraits of the women judges of Connecticut.
+The portraits are now on permanent display at the University of Connecticut Law School (Starr Reading Room) and Quinnipiac University Law School.

-Solo exhibits: Atticus Books in New Haven, Connecticut (2017), the Lyman Center for the Performing Arts in New Haven, Connecticut (2011), the Orange Public Library in Orange, Connecticut (2008), and the Loudoun County Library in Leesburg, Virginia (2006).
+Solo exhibits: Atticus Books, New Haven, Connecticut (2017), the Lyman Center for the Performing Arts, New Haven, Connecticut (2011), the Orange Public Library, Orange, Connecticut (2008), and the Loudoun County Library, Leesburg, Virginia (2006).

 UPAA Awards: Numerous monthly and annual awards from the University Photographers' Association of America.